Aller au contenu principal

 }

-@midwayjs/kafka can be used as an independent main framework.
+@midwayjs/kafka can be used as a standalone main framework.

 // src/configuration.ts